t-crest/argo/devlog.md

+#12/06/15 [16:20]
+- CCI tested synchronously on board in hijacked version of NA: success
+- todo:
+	1. Still need to clean up code
+	2. Prep for merge back into cdc branch

 #11/06/15 [17:06]
 - OCP IO inserted into dma.
 - Buffered design changed to a moore type design.
 Glitches occurred when changing MCmd.